-Indian female author of crime fiction is a rare sighting on the Indian fiction writing scene.
+Indian female author of crime fiction is a rare sighting on the Indian crime fiction writing scene.
 While Indians are voracious consumers of mystery and crime genre, there are hardly any Indian crime writers, let alone female writers.
-Madhumita Bhattacharyya, breaks that mould.
+Madhumita Bhattacharyya author breaks that mould.

 Zorba Books decided to play detective with Madhumita, the most popular female Indian crime writer, to unearth facts behind writing a book, success as an author, marketing of books and more.
 To our surprise unlike some characters in her books, she freely shared her writing secrets without much prodding.
 Here are the mysteries revealed.